catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - the location of the script must be in PATH to execute it without giving the path to it; note that `~/bin`, if existing, is part of the PATH (it is added at login, or in a login shell `su - $username`)
 	- `~/bin` - good location for personal use scripts
 	- `/usr/local/bin` - a script that everyone on the system is allowed to use
-	- `/usr/local/sbin` - script intended for use by the system administrator (locally supplied software, scripts or compile program should go under `/usr/local`, not `/bin` or `/usr/bin` - these are specifed by the Linux Filesystem Hierarchy Standard to contain files supplied and maintained by the Linux distributor)
+	- `/usr/local/sbin` - script intended for use by the system administrator (locally supplied software, scripts or compiled programs should go under `/usr/local`, not `/bin` or `/usr/bin` - these are specifed by the Linux Filesystem Hierarchy Standard to contain files supplied and maintained by the Linux distributor)

 Note: to make the shell read a file and execute the commands in it, like they were given from the keyboad: `source` or `.` (shell builtin).
-One example would be modified `.bashrc` or similar and wanting the modifications in the current session, you can just source it.
+One example would be modifying `.bashrc` or similar and wanting the modifications in the current session, you can just source it.

 Making a script easy to read and modify is very important for making it useful (maintainability)